ibada13/chat/README.md

-##chat using soket and muiltythreads
+##chat using soket and multithreads works with windows